Hasimasi/ding/Guide-for-Docker.md

 ### 2.a: Change the configuration file

+> **At this point you should [create a bot account](https://github.com/SexualRhinoceros/MusicBot/wiki/FAQ#how-do-i-create-a-bot-account) and [add it to your server](https://github.com/SexualRhinoceros/MusicBot/wiki/FAQ#how-do-i-add-my-bot-account-to-a-server)**.

 The configuration files are located in the `config` folder.
 There are two files, `example_options.ini` and `example_permissions.ini` that tell you how to configure the bot.
 You should copy and rename these files to `options.ini` and `permissions.ini` respectively, then edit them.

 ![Music Bot Config Folder](http://i.imgur.com/GnzWRNG.png)